 Again the high priest asked him, "Are you the Messiah, the Son of the Blessed One?"
 "I am," said Jesus.
 "And you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven."
 The high priest tore his clothes.
 "Why do we need any more witnesses?" he asked.
 "You have heard the blasphemy.
 What do you think?"
 They all condemned him as worthy of death.—Mark 14:61-64

-This is a moment that reveals exactly who Jesus was.
-While for a long time, he concealed this, he did this only because he knew that the revelation of deity would lead to his death.
+This is a moment that Jesus no longer holds back.
+If we did not know before, we know now who he was.
+For a long time, he concealed this.
+He did this only because he knew that the revelation of deity would lead to his death.
 His confession is powerful if heard in light of Daniel 7:13-14.

 In my vision at night I looked, and there before me was one like a son of man, coming with the clouds of heaven.
 He approached the Ancient of Days and was led into his presence.
 He was given authority, glory and sovereign power; all nations and peoples of every language worshiped him.
 His dominion is an everlasting dominion that will not pass away, and his kingdom is one that will never be destroyed.—Daniel 7:13-14.

-Jesus is using the scriptures from this prophet of old, as evidence for who he is.
-The response is so blasphemous to the high priest that he tears his clothes.
-But the declaration and proclamation of Jesus are finally made.
+Jesus is using the scriptures from this prophet of old as evidence for who he is.
+The response is so blasphemous to the high priest that he rips his clothes.
+But the declaration of Jesus is finally made.
 In light of Peter's denial in yesterday's devotional, we see a remarkable contrast.
 Jesus is a man of conviction.
 Sold out.
 Willing to die.
 Ready to sacrifice.
+All in.
 His time has come.
 The torture of the cross could be on his mind, but even more, the truth must win out.
 It was not time to back down or hide; it was time to step out and to finish the final act of his life.
 He was not a martyr—he willingly died.
 He gave his life because he valued ours.

 Today take a risk.
-Make a decision for Christ, one with consequence.
+Make a decision for Christ.
+One with and of consequence.
 Maybe consider living out the ministry he has called you to do.
 Stop putting off the calling and ministry for later, do it today.
 Maybe schedule a meeting to talk with someone about how they took the first step.
 Build a website and promote it.
 Gather a prayer team.
 Write a business plan.
 Invest some money.
 Take a small step that you cannot retrieve.
 And go all-in, living with conviction.

 - Pray: for 5-minutes, about your need for godly conviction.